 - Birth control users may have an increased risk of cervical cancer.
 Cervical cancer is commonly caused by the human papilloma virus (HPV).
 Long term use (five or more years) of OCs is associated with an increased risk of cervical cancer.
 However, it’s not clear whether OC use decreases the body’s ability to fight off HPV or if there’s another indirect reason for the higher risk.

 - Birth control users may have an increased risk of liver cancer.
 OC use has been linked to increased risk of benign liver tumors.
 Though some research indicates that more than five years of OC use may increase a person’s likelihood of developing malignant (potentially cancer causing) tumors on the liver, other studies have not found this association.

 Reasons birth control pills may not be right for you:

 Speaking with a health care provider will help you get answers to specific questions about birth control as it relates to your individual medical history.
-If you’re a Columbia student, you can make an appointment through Medical Services (Morningside) or the Student Health Service (CUMC).
-Also, check out the Go Ask Alice!
+Check out the Go Ask Alice!
 Contraceptives archives or Planned Parenthood for additional information and research updates.

 Lastly, keep in mind that birth control pills don’t protect against sexually transmitted infections (STIs).
 For information on ways to reduce STI transmission, feel free to read through the Go Ask Alice!
 Safer Sex archives.